What to see in Saint Emilion?

 The Palais Cardinal is one of the most famous and beautiful ruins of Saint Emilion.
 It was the residence of Cardinal Gaillard de la Mothe, nephew of the Archbishop of Bordeaux, Bertrand de Goth, who eventually became Pope Clement V.

 It was built in the 12th century and although it is in ruins, some Romanesque style details can still be seen.

-The vineyards should be one of the must-see stops on this and any visit.
+Hiking through the vineyards should be one of the must-do activities on this and any visit..
 Especially if you cycle through them, a true tradition in Saint Emilion.

 In total, the town has just over 5,400 hectares of vineyards, with 970 producers and four appellations of origin.
 This gives you an idea of what you will find.